kjappelbaum/eln.epfl.ch/docs/about.md

 ### FAIR, "machine-learning-ready" data

 The ELN takes care of converting all files into [FAIR](https://www.go-fair.org/fair-principles/) , standardized, and open formats.
 In this way, the information will be accessible tens from year of now---and not only until the manufacturer stops supporting the format.
+Have a look at the [app registry](https://kjappelbaum.github.io/cheminfo-app-registry/) for the available converters.

 With all synthesis or characterization data, we also store rich metadata.